wp-plugins/comprehensive-google-map-plugin/readme.txt

 To use the widget, simply drag the 'AZ :: Google Map' widget into a sidebar.
 Please note, your theme has to be widget-enabled.
 To change the styles of the contact form, open style.css file in the plugin editor in Wordpress.
 The short code builder can be found under the post/page editor.
 To access documentation please find "Google Map" link, under the "Settings" in your Wordpress admin panel.

-Do you have a question or a feature request?
-Sure, drop me a line here: http://initbinder.com/comprehensive-google-map-plugin

 == Frequently Asked Questions ==

 1. Where can I find the short code builder?<br />